Y-blok/Restify/README.md

 ## To stop

-To stop Restify, in a new terminal, simply run:
+To stop Restify, in any new terminal (can be Windows, Linux, Mac, etc.), simply run:
 ```
 bash kill.sh
 ```